 Stand clear when the ejector panel is in motion.
 Keep side access door closed when ejector panel is in motion.
-Failure to obey may result in minor or moderate injury.
+Failure to obey may result in severe injury or death.

 (Packer) Blade - You MOVE the packer blade UP while you move the slide assembly OUT to load refuse into the hopper.
 You MOVE the packer blade DOWN while you move the slide assembly IN to sweep refuse from the hopper towards the body.